Nicholas Szécsényi: Family and wealth

 Simon Szécsényi died soon in January 1412, his fortune was inherited by his only surviving son Nicholas.
 A year later, his cousin Ladislaus II died suddenly and Nicholas became owner of the whole Szécsényi property, making him one of the richest landowners in the Kingdom of Hungary.
 As Ladislaus did not mention his namesake son in his last will and testament, it is presumable that Ladislaus III was born posthumously, who grew up in the court of Nicholas Szécsényi at Salgó Castle, which functioned as his permanent seat.
+In August 1414, Sigismund ordered the cathedral chapter of Vác to register Nicholas as possessor of the estate Bába (or Szenterzsébet) in Nógrád County, which implies he reached adulthood by then.
 In 1418, his sister Dorothea filed a lawsuit against him for issuing her heritage (daughter's quarta).
 Although she died in the next year, her son Ladislaus Losonci continued the lawsuit and Nicholas Szécsényi had to present his landholding charters in autumn 1422, according to the order of his uncle, Palatine Nicholas Garai.

 Nicholas Szécsényi was among the Hungarian barons, who escorted Sigismund to his Western European diplomatic visit after August 1414.
 Alongside his monarch, he stayed in England in 1416, as he was referred to as "laske Michell" by The Chronicles of London.
 He also participated in the Council of Constance after that.
 Ulrich of Richenthal listed him among Sigismund's Hungarian accompaniment and referred to him as "Nicolaus Laschago von der Loben".
 Following the election of Pope Martin V, Szécsényi went on a pilgrimage to the Holy Land through Venice.
 Returning home, he was mentioned as a courtly knight.
 He participated in the first royal campaign against the Hussites in 1420 and 1421.
 As a result, Sigismund donated him coat of arms in Hradiště on 18 April 1421.
 Szécsényi escorted his monarch to Késmárk, Szepesség (today Kežmarok, Slovakia) in March 1423, and was one of the sixteen secular barons and prelates who provided safe-conduct to the envoys of Władysław II Jagiełło, King of Poland.
+His seal was also preserved by the document.